 Construction Invoice Template

-A construction invoice template is a business form used for billing customers for the labor and materials costs that resulted from the building or renovation of a property.
-The document can be used for billing both commercial and residential clients.
+A construction invoice template is a form used for billing customers for labor and materials costs that resulted from building or renovating residential/commercial property.
 With the form, expenses can be broken down item-by-item, giving the customer a clear picture as to what was charged and why.
-Additionally, the lead contractor can specify important job notes, inform the client the amount of time they have to pay,
+The invoice is sent to the customer after work has been completed.
+Depending on the terms given, the client may be required to pay immediately, or after a set amount of time (such as 30 days).
+Custom terms can be added with all invoices provided.

 - Areas to specify both the seller and buyer’s contact information,